Religion in Malta

-The Catholic branch of Christianity is the predominant religion in Malta.
-The Constitution of Malta establishes Catholicism as the state religion, and it is also reflected in various elements of Maltese culture; however, in recent years the church has experienced decline in influence and importance.
+Catholic Christianity is the predominant religion in Malta.
+The Constitution of Malta establishes Catholicism as the state religion, and it is also reflected in various elements of Maltese culture.

 According to a 2018 survey, the overwhelming majority of the Maltese population adheres to Christianity (95.2%) with Catholicism as the main denomination (93.9%).
-According to a Eurobarometer survey conducted in 2019, 83% of the population identified as Catholic,.
+According to a Eurobarometer survey conducted in 2019, 83% of the population identified as Catholic.
 Similarly, the 2021 census of the population found that 82.6% belonged to the Catholic church.

 Malta's patron saints are St Paul, St Publius and St Agatha.
-The Assumption of Mary known as Santa Marija is the special patron of the Maltese Islands.
+The Assumption of Mary known as Santa Marija is the special patron of several towns in Malta and she is celebrated each 15 August.

+Combined survey figures suggest that around half the population are not practising Catholics, or adhere to a different religion, or to none.